Image courtesy of- Shirley Plowright

 - Dr. Shinichi Suzuki

-For more than 50 years , thousands of children around the world have learned to play music using the Suzuki method.
+For more than 50 years , many thousands of children around the world have learned to play music using the Suzuki method.

 The Suzuki method is an approach to music education that helps every child find the joy that comes through music making.
 Through the mother-tongue approach, children develop confidence, self-esteem, self-discipline, concentration, and the determination to try difficult things.
 In the environment of loving support fostered by the Suzuki method, children develop a lasting enjoyment of music.